Learn the essentials for teaching languages to others, while simultaneously going through the experience of learning a language yourself.

 What are your skills?
 And how do they fit in with your career plans?
 Build your employability skills through this non-credit bearing but obligatory module.
 Attend workshops and events, engage in activities to raise your employability and build your knowledge of the graduate job market.

-How do you select literature for a language class?
-What are the distinctive features of literature for classroom use?
-What practical activities can language teachers undertake using literature?
-Learn to incorporate literature into the language classroom.
-Examine novels, poetry and drama, and understand how to use drama in the classroom.
+How do you select literature/film for a language class?
+What are the distinctive features of literature/film for classroom use?
+What practical activities can language teachers undertake using literature and film?
+Learn to incorporate literature/film into the language classroom.
+Examine novels, poetry, drama, films, animations, Netflix and TV series, etc and understand how to use these in the classroom.

 This module offers an introduction to the discipline of cognitive linguistics and its application to second (L2) language learning and teaching.
 It focuses on cognitive linguistics views on the nature of language and language learning with specific reference to the L2 context.
 Cognitive linguistics sees meaning as the core of language both in relation to lexical items and grammar.
 Meaning is seen as closely related to general knowledge; grammar as shaped and constrained by general cognitive processes, by the needs of speakers in interaction, and by frequency of use.
 The module covers key concepts in the field, such as conceptualisation and construal, radial networks, encyclopaedic knowledge and its role in language comprehension and production, metaphor and metonymy, and embodied cognition.